5 Signs You Need a New Driveway

 4. A Rough Look

 Sun exposure may cause your driveway to fade in color and give off a rough look.
-Although this seems like solely an aesthetic concern, a weathered driveway is usually weak and more susceptible to damages.
+Although this seems like solely an aesthetic concern, a weathered driveway is usually weak and more susceptible to damage.
 While a concrete sealant or asphalt may improve the look of your driveway, a driveway replacement is typically necessary to improve its durability.

 5. An Old Driveway